-- 2.34 To actively inform the public about the heritage values of the park through interpretation, information and events. - 2.35 To present and interpret significant heritage values to the community, except where they may be: - At risk from damage or vandalism through increased knowledge or access. - Particularly sensitive areas such as grave sites or wahi tapu, for which greater information and public access could degrade the areas physically or spiritually. - 2.38 To work with Tangata Whenua in the management of historic and cultural heritage. - 2.39 To manage sites of significance to Tangata Whenua in a manner determined through consultation, taking into account: - Nationally and locally established protocols relating to the management of cultural artifacts or human remains. - Tangata Whenua determination of the disclosure or non-disclosure of sites and information. - 2.40 To repatriate artifacts to Tangata Whenua in accordance with the Antiquities Act 1975.
+- 2.35 To actively inform the public about the heritage values of the park through interpretation, information and events; except where they may be: - At risk from damage or vandalism through increased knowledge or access. - Particularly sensitive areas such as grave sites or waahi tapu, for which greater information and public access could degrade the areas physically or spiritually. - 2.36 To work with tangata whenua in the management of historic and cultural heritage taking into account: - Nationally and locally established protocols relating to the management of cultural artefacts or human remains. - Tangata whenua determination of the disclosure or non-disclosure of sites and information.